gumuserkan/ScoreCard_Project_Transaction/README.md

 ## Environment Variables

 - `ALCHEMY_API_KEY`: API key used for Alchemy requests (required unless `--alchemy-key` is provided).
-- `COINMARKETCAP_API_KEY`: API key used for CoinMarketCap price lookups.
+- `COINMARKETCAP_API_KEY`: API key used for CoinMarketCap price lookups when the price service is enabled.
-- `INCLUDE_GAS_FEES`: Set to `false`/`0`/`no` to skip calculating gas fees; when disabled the `Total Gas Fee (USD)` column is left blank.
+- `ENABLE_PRICE_SERVICE`: Set to `true`/`1`/`yes` to opt-in to CoinMarketCap price queries.
+By default price lookups are disabled to avoid external requests.

 ## Development Notes

 - Retries implement exponential backoff with jitter for HTTP 429/5xx responses.
-- Token metadata and price lookups are cached in-memory per process to reduce redundant requests.
+- Token metadata queries are cached in-memory per process to reduce redundant requests.
-- When price data for a token is unavailable, the tool falls back to the ETH/USD price at the transaction timestamp.
+- Price lookups are disabled by default; set `ENABLE_PRICE_SERVICE` if you need USD conversions.
+When enabled, responses are cached and ETH price is used as a fallback if token-specific data is unavailable.
 - The output always includes an `error` column; if an address fails to process, the error message is recorded there.